Indigo: Literature

 Marina Warner's novel Indigo (1992) is a retelling of Shakespeare's The Tempest and features the production of indigo dye by Sycorax.

 Military

 The French Army adopted dark blue indigo at the time of the French Revolution, as a replacement for the white uniforms previously worn by the Royal infantry regiments.
 In 1806, Napoleon decided to restore the white coats because of shortages of indigo dye imposed by the British continental blockade.
 However, the greater practicability of the blue color led to its retention, and indigo remained the dominant color of French military coats until 1914.

-Popular culture

-In the Better Call Saul episode "Hero", Howard Hamlin mentions that his law firm Hamlin Hamlin & McGill trademarked a colour called "Hamlindigo" whilst confronting Jimmy McGill over trademark infringement in a billboard advertisement he produced for his own legal services.

 Spirituality

 The spiritualist applications use electric indigo, because the color is positioned between blue and violet on the spectrum.